t-d-k/LibreCrypt/docs/advanced_topics.md

 ##### Create New Volumes as an Administrator
 </A>

 The partition display shown by DoxBox will give more information about the partitions on a disk (e.g. drive letters allocated, size of partitions, proportional display) when used by a user with administrative privileges.
 A user with normal privileges will be shown less information due to their restricted access rights.

 ![title](./images/screenshots/PC/NewVolumeWizard_PartitionFullInfo.png)
 _New volume wizard showing full partition information_

 Therefore, it is _recommended_ that you create any new partition based volumes while logged in as an administrator.
-To do this under Windows Vista, you will need to run DoxBox with elevated permissions; locate the "DoxBox.exe" executable where you installed it, rightclick on this executable and select "Run as administrator" from the context menu.
+To do this under Windows Vista, you will need to run DoxBox with elevated permissions:
+	locate the "DoxBox.exe" executable where you installed it, rightclick on this executable and select "Run as administrator" from the context menu.

 <A NAME="level_4_heading_4">

 #### Special Note for Windows Vista x64 (64 bit) and Windows 7 (64 bit) Users
 </A>

 In order to format a new _partition or disk based volume_ under Windows Vista x64 (64 bit), the volume must be mounted while DoxBox is running with elevated permissions.

 To do this:

 1. Locate "FreeOTFE.exe" where you installed it, rightclick on this executable, and select "Run as administrator" from the context menu)
 1. Mount the partition/disk as normal
 1. Format the mounted volume

 This procedure only needs to be carried out _once_ in order to format the volume; it may subsequently be mounted and used by any user.

 Elevated permissions are _not_ required to format file based volumes.